longr/robinlong-tutorials-linux/bash_scripts.rst

 * Write a simple script that takes your surname (family name) as input, and prints it to the screen with todays date.
 * Write a simple script that loops over all the files in your home directory and prints them to the screen.
 * Write a script that takes a single filename as input, and prints out its filename if it exists, and "Cannot find file x" if it does not.
-You may wish to look at the **if statments** in further reading to find the correct check.
+You may wish to look at the **if statements** in further reading to find the correct check.

 Further Reading
 ===============